Dennis Gates: 2020–21

 Gates began his second season as the Cleveland State head coach with an 0–3 record in non-conference play, with losses to Toledo, Ohio and Ohio State.
 They began their conference schedule by defeating Purdue Fort Wayne twice; the second game featured junior guard D’Moi Hodge breaking a school record 10 3-pointers and scoring 46 points, the 2nd most in a game in school history behind Franklin Edwards, who had 49 against Xavier.
 It was also the first time Cleveland State started 2–0 in Horizon League play since the 2014–15 season.
 Furthermore, after a January 15 road win at Wright State, Cleveland State started 9–0 in the Horizon League for the first time in program history.
-Gates also obtained the same number of wins as his successor, Dennis Felton, did at Cleveland State in 18 fewer games.
+Gates also obtained the same number of wins as his predecessor, Dennis Felton, did at Cleveland State in 18 fewer games.

 2021–22

 On May 20, 2021, Gates signed a new six-year deal with Cleveland State.
-The new revised deal replaces the original five-year deal Gates signed in July 2019.
-The new deal is worth an estimated $3.2 million, or $550,000 a year, making Gates the highest-paid coach in the Horizon League.
+The new revised deal replaced the original five-year deal Gates signed in July 2019.
+The new deal was worth an estimated $3.2 million, or $550,000 a year, which made Gates the highest-paid coach in the Horizon League.

 Missouri

 2022–23

 On March 22, 2022, the University of Missouri announced Gates would be the men's basketball coach and was introduced in a press conference shortly after the announcement.
 Gates is the program's 20th head coach.
-On Friday, March 10, 2023, the University of Missouri extended Gates’ contract through the 2028-2029 season,increasing his compensation to $4 million per year, with $100,000 annual increases.
+Despite his team only having two returning players from the 2021-22 Tigers, Gates orchestrated one of the biggest turnarounds in NCAA men's basketball, going 23-8 in regular season play with ranked wins against Illinois, Kentucky, Iowa State and Tennessee.
+Following an SEC Tournament win over Tennessee on Friday, March 10, 2023, the University of Missouri extended Gates’ contract through the 2028-2029 season, increasing his pay to $4 million per year, with $100,000 annual increases.
+The Tigers earned a 7 seed in the 2023 NCAA Division I men's basketball tournament, beating Utah State for the program's first NCAA Tournament win since 2010 before being upset by 15-seed Princeton.

+2023–24

+The Tigers finished the season with an overall record of 8–24 and without a win (0–18) in SEC play, the first time the team had not won a conference game since their 1907–08 season.

+2024-25

+For the 2024-25 season, Missouri compiled a 22-11 record, going 10-8 in the SEC.
+Lead by Gates, Missouri had signature wins against #1 Kansas, #5 Florida, and #4 Alabama.
+The Tigers earned a #6 seed in the 2025 NCAA Division I men's basketball tournament, losing in the First Round to #11 seed Drake.

+Personal life

+Gates has been married since 2017 to Jocelyn Gates.
+Jocelyn has a Doctor of Education and was previously the Senior Associate Director of Athletics at Ohio State.
+They have three children.